spectrocloud/terraform-provider-spectrocloud/docs/resources/virtual_machine.md

 - `cores` (Number) Cores is the number of cores inside the vmi.
 Must be a value greater or equal 1
 - `sockets` (Number) Sockets is the number of sockets inside the vmi.
 Must be a value greater or equal 1.
 - `threads` (Number) Threads is the number of threads inside the vmi.
 Must be a value greater or equal 1.

+<a id="nestedblock--spec--template--spec--domain--memory"></a>
+### Nested Schema for `spec.template.spec.domain.memory`

+Optional:

+- `guest` (String) Guest is the amount of memory allocated to the vmi.
+This value must be less than or equal to the limit if specified.